Def FX

-Def FX was an Australian band created by Sean Lowry (keyboards) in 1990 and included Fiona Horne on lead vocals, Blake Gardiner on guitar and Martyn Basha on bass - the band had no drummer.
-They released four albums, Light Speed Collision (December 1992), Baptism (compilation, November 1993), Ritual Eternal (May 1995), Majick (July 1996) before disbanding in April 1997.
-For United States releases and touring they used Definition FX as their band name to avoid confusion with similarly named groups.
+Def FX were an Australian electronic rock band formed in 1990 by keyboardist Sean Lowry.
+Members included Fiona Horne on lead vocals, Blake Gardiner on guitar and Martyn Basha on bass.
+They released four albums between 1992 and 1996 before disbanding in April 1997.
+For United States releases and touring, the band used the name Definition FX to avoid confusion with similarly named groups.

-Top 50 ARIA hit "Psychoactive Summer" is one example of Def FX's music, combining elements of electronica and heavy-metal instrumentations and grunge vocals and pop.
-Their music throughout their career can be described as a fusion of elements of psychedelia, grunge, electronica, and heavy metal, and commercial pop and in their early days, even reggae and disco.

-Basha and Horne resurrected Def FX for touring in 2012 and 2013.
+Def FX's music included elements of electronic dance music, grunge and pop.
+Basha and Horne resurrected the band for touring in 2012 and 2013.